Tom Llamas

 Thomas Edward Llamas (/ˈjɑːmɑːs/ YAH-mahs; born July 2, 1979) is an American journalist working for NBC News as the anchor of NBC Nightly News and Top Story with Tom Llamas.

 He worked for ABC News as the weekend anchor of ABC World News Tonight from 2014 until 2021, before joining NBC News as the senior national correspondent and anchor for NBC News Now, hosting Top Story with Tom Llamas, and serving as a substitute anchor for Today and NBC Nightly News.

-On March 5, 2025, he was named the anchor (succeeding Lester Holt) and the managing editor of NBC Nightly News beginning June 2, 2025, becoming the first Latino anchor of an American nightly news broadcast.
+On March 5, 2025, Llamas was named to succeed Lester Holt as host and managing editor of NBC Nightly News beginning June 2, 2025.
+Llamas is the first Latino anchor of an American nightly news broadcast.

 Llamas has won multiple Emmy Awards for his reporting in addition to two Edward R. Murrow awards.

 Early life

 Llamas was born in Miami on July 2, 1979, to Cuban immigrant parents who had fled the island as political refugees.
-He attended Belen Jesuit Preparatory School in Tamiami, Florida.
+He attended Belen Jesuit Preparatory School in Tamiami, Florida and became a fan of the Miami Hurricanes football team.
 He graduated from Loyola University New Orleans in Louisiana with a bachelor's degree in broadcast journalism and one in drama and speech.
 He was also a member of the Louisiana Gamma chapter of Sigma Phi Epsilon, a fraternity.